 A15: Xbox 360 supports files that were encoded using MPEG-4 Part 2, Simple and Advanced Simple Profile.
 These files are often referred to as "Xvid" or "DivX" video files.
 Many common DVD authoring tools, cameras, and camcorders are capable of encoding files by using MPEG-4.
 Note that some files authored for DivX devices may also contain additional functionality, such as menus, subtitles, multiple audio tracks, and so on.
 Xbox 360 will try to play these files but does not support any of this additional functionality and in some cases will be unable to play the file.

 Q16: Why don’t some of my older versions of DivX files play?

-A16: Since Xbox 360 only supports Mpeg-4-compatible codec implementations, it cannot play video files older than DivX 5.0.
+A16: Since Xbox 360 only supports MPEG-4-compatible codec implementations, it can’t play video files older than DivX 5.0.

 Q17: Does Xbox 360 support video artwork when I browse my collection from Windows Media Player 11 or the Zune software?